The Holy Trinity of Better Braking

 As people upgrade the engine and handling performance of their vehicle, a natural progression (and a necessary one at that) is to upgrade to a big brake kit (BBK).
 However, merely adding a larger rotor and caliper may not achieve the desired results.
 Braking systems are made up of more than just the caliper and rotor.
 The system is actually comprised of three main items working together in balance.

 Stopping power is not based solely on the caliper and rotor kit.
 The trinity is a combination of the caliper/rotor kit, pad type and tires.
 Their sum is greater than the parts, and as such, a compromise on any one of the pieces forces a compromise on the others.
+Yes, brake lines and brake fluid certainly affect braking, but we're going to concentrate on the caliper/rotor, pad and tires in this article.

 1. The Big Brake Kit